Infertility journey in IVF Laboratory

 Many patients do not know what an important role the embryology lab plays during their treatment process.
 Not only is there not much information on the IVF Laboratory, but the field of embryology itself is not widely talked about.

 Embryology laboratory and quality

 An embryology laboratory is typically directed by an individual with strict qualifications including a PhD or MD.
 The Laboratory director works very closely with the clinicians and medical directors to provide you with quality care using embryologists and laboratory professionals.
-Each state regulates the licensing requirements of the laboratory professionals and these qualifications are reviewed by accreditation agencies.
+Each state regulates the licensing requirements of laboratory professionals and these qualifications are reviewed by accreditation agencies.

 An embryology laboratory is designed to provide a specialized cell culture environment.
 The whole lab is designed to mimic the fallopian tube and uterine environment.
 The air quality, environment, materials and safety protocols that are used are very specialized.

-Air quality is a very important component to a successful IVF/Embryology Laboratory.
+Air quality is a very important component of a successful IVF/Embryology Laboratory.
 Many labs have a designated ventilation system with HEPA filters and carbon filters to ensure only the cleanest air possible is inside the laboratory.
 City pollution, cleaning products, laminate countertops and carpet shampoo are all examples of potentially toxic sources that inhibit embryo development.
 In my laboratory we use a designated ventilation system for the lab and surrounding oocyte retrieval and embryo transfer suites.
 It has 4 separate filter systems and the maximum number of fresh air exchanges.
-Our owner and clinician even chose our location based on wind patterns that ensured less polluted air from Northern Minnesota instead of air from the more highly trafficked, highly populated inner city areas.
+Our owner and clinician even chose our location based on wind patterns that ensured less polluted air from Northern Minnesota instead of air from the more highly trafficked, highly populated inner-city areas.